zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Well, Ignacio was still having some problems.
 The cabbie asks him, “Where to?” meaning where do you want to go.
 Ignacio says, “I’d like  to go the Hamilton Building downtown.
 There’s a flat rate, isn’t there? ”  A “flat rate” is a single fixed price; “rate” is the same as price, here.
 So, a “fixed r ate” is one price that you

  pay – that everyone pays, usually from a certain area of t own to another area of town.
 Again, using Los Angeles as an example, if you arr ive at the airport and you want to go to a hotel in the downtown area there ’s a flat rate.
 No matter which hotel you go to (some may be closer than others) you will be charged the same fare.
-Notice that “fare” here means that same amo unt of money; it can mean both the person who’s paying the money and the mon ey you receive.
+Notice that “fare” here means that same amo unt of money; it can mean both the person who’s paying the money and the money you receive.

 Well, the cabbie says, “No, we don’t have flat rates.”
 Ignacio says, “But a flat rate to downtown is required by law, isn’t it?”
 He’s sa ying that the taxicab driver must him to pay only the flat rate.
 The cabbie, however , says, “Do you want to go downtown or not?” meaning I’m not going to charge  you the flat rate, and if you don’t want to pay more, I’m going to leave.
 The ca bbie says, “I’ve already started the meter.”
 The “meter” in a taxi is a little  machine that tells you how far or how long you’ve traveled, and in most cities the amou nt that you pay depends on how far you go.
 The meter tells you how far you’ve gone or how long you’ve been in the car.